 Read more quitting stories.

 If you want to talk to someone face-to-face, book an appointment with your doctor.
 This is especially important if you have any existing health conditions or would like a prescription stop smoking medication.
-You can also talk to your local GP, pharmacist or health professional about whether nicotine replacement therapy products are right for you.
+You can also talk to your local doctor, pharmacist or health professional about whether nicotine replacement therapy products are right for you.

 Cigarettes are an expensive habit and the cost is increasing every year.
 Use the quit savings calculator below to see how much money you are spending on smoking, and how much you could save after a week, month and year of kicking the habit.